ros2/ros2_documentation/RQt-Overview-Usage.rst

  * *rqt* - core infrastucture modules.
  * *rqt_common_plugins* - Backend tools for building tools.
+   TODO: as of Dec 2018 this metapackage isn't available in ROS 2 since not all plugins it contains have been ported yet.
  * *rqt_robot_plugins* - Tools for interacting with robots during runtime.
-TODO: as of Dec 2018 these have not been ported yet to ROS2
+   TODO: as of Dec 2018 this metapackage isn't available in ROS 2 since not all plugins it contains have been ported yet.

 Advantage of RQt framework
 ~~~~~~~~~~~~~~~~~~~~~~~~~~